 Funny story: The US once included “South American” as a category in the “origin of descent” question.
 That year, over a million residents southern U.S. states, like Alabama and Mississippi checked that box.

 2000 was the first year that respondents were allowed to choose more than one race.
 They considered a couple other changes for that year, but decided against them.
 Native Hawaiians had been agitating to be considered Native Americans in order to get access to the rights and resources that the US government has promised Native Americans on the mainland.
 The government considered it for 2000, but decided “no.” And whether or not Arab American should be considered a unique race or an ethnicity was also discussed for that year.
 They decided to continue to instruct such individuals to choose “white.”

 The changing categories in the Census show us that racial and ethnic categories are political categories.
 They are chosen by government officials who are responding not to biological realities, but to immigration, war, prejudice, and social movements.

-This post originally appeared in 2010.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+This post originally appeared in 2010.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.